rrweb-io/rrweb/docs/observer.md

 ## Mutation Observer

-Since we don't execute any JavaScript during replay, we instead need to record all changes scripts make to the document.
+Since we don't execute any JavaScript during replay, we instead need to record all the user actions.

-Consider this example:
+Consider this scenario:

-> User clicks a button.
-A dropdown menu appears.
-User selects the first item.
-The dropdown menu disappears.
+> User clicks a button and the dropdown menu appears.
+Then, user selects the first item and the dropdown menu disappears.

 During replay, the dropdown menu does not automatically appear after the "click button" is executed, because the original JavaScript is not part of the recording.
 Thus, we need to record the creation of the dropdown menu DOM nodes, the selection of the first item, and subsequent deletion of the dropdown menu DOM nodes.
 This is the most difficult part.